QuantGov/documentation/docs/tutorial/first_estimator.markdown

 "world".
 Otherwise, it evaluates to `False`.
 This gives us the labels we need to train our algorithm.
 Save the file.

+### Candidate Model Specification

+Our last step before we can evaluate our estimator is to specify a set of candidate models with ranges of parameters.